CleasbyCode/jdvrif/README.md

 Demo Videos: [***Mastodon***](https://youtu.be/rnLf3W60IKQ) / [***X/Twitter***](https://youtu.be/Ajn5F1BO0Zg) / [***Reddit***](https://youtu.be/xIUsa3F8ZQc) / [***Tumblr***](https://youtu.be/8lIyLbx7CO8) / [***Flickr***](https://youtu.be/kg_MJHQuzLY) / [***Web Tool***](https://youtu.be/WvZMRp7Z6W4)

+Your data file, if required, is split and stored into multiple ~64KB ICC Profile segments within the JPG cover image.
-Your data file that is embedded within the JPG cover image is *compressed and encrypted. (*Compression is disabled for files over 200MB).
+The data file is also *compressed and encrypted. (*Compression is disabled for files over 200MB).

 To **share** *file-embedded* JPG images on **Reddit**, you must use the **-r** option with jdvin.
 Select the "***Images & Video***" tab on Reddit to post your image.